pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 ### Cancel a card

-For specific cases, you can use a cancellation card.
+For specific cases, you can use a card cancellation.

 #### Endpoint

-More information regarding this endpoint in the [API reference](/api/CardFactory)
+More information regarding this endpoint in the [API reference.](/api/CardFactory)

 <!--
 <Endpoint apiUrl="/v2.0/cardfactory" path="/api/v2.0/card/{cardExternalRef}/cancel" method="patch"/>